prioritizr/prioritizr/docs/reference/add_linear_constraints.md

 # S4 method for class 'ConservationProblem,ANY,ANY,Matrix'
 add_linear_constraints(x, threshold, sense, data)

-# S4 method for class 'ConservationProblem,ANY,ANY,Raster'
-add_linear_constraints(x, threshold, sense, data)

 # S4 method for class 'ConservationProblem,ANY,ANY,SpatRaster'
 add_linear_constraints(x, threshold, sense, data)